mnot/I-D/http-proxy-problem/draft.md

 implementation impact the protocol's use.

-For example, HTTP has a defined mechanism for upgrading the protocol of a connection, to aid in the deployment of new versions of HTTP (such as HTTP/2.0) or completely different protocol (e.g., {{RFC6455}}).
+For example, HTTP has a defined mechanism for upgrading the protocol of a connection, to aid in the deployment of new versions of HTTP (such as HTTP/2) or completely different protocol (e.g., {{RFC6455}}).

 However, operational experience has shown that a significant number of proxy implementations do not correctly implement it, leading to dangerous situations where two ends of a HTTP connection think different protocols are being spoken.

-Anothr example is the Expect/100-continue mechanism in HTTP/1.1, which is often incorrectly implemented.
+Another example is the Expect/100-continue mechanism in HTTP/1.1, which is often incorrectly implemented.
 Likewise, differences in support for trailers limits protocol extensions.